Not My Job: We Quiz Aubrey Plaza On The Plaza Hotel

 (LAUGHTER)

-SAGAL: So, basically, you play a foul-mouthed, ax-wielding, sexually rapacious pagan witch nun.
+SAGAL: So basically, you play a foul-mouthed, axe-wielding, sexually rapacious pagan witch nun.

 PLAZA: Yes.